PaulaBarteau/data-migration/NMMNH/Telework/Lindsey Frederick.markdown

 ## 2020-03-17
 Hours | Work Description
 -- | --
+1 | Troubleshooted the laptop and computer setup, got zoom installed, installed recommended programs, Got notes ready for Digitization Meeeting
-1 | Zoom Meeting to organize telework with Digitization Team
+1 | Zoom Meeting to organize telework with Digitization Team, learning how to use markdown, troubleshooting Webex